Packing six T-joins in plane graphs: Discharging phase

 \subsection{Discharging rules}

-We consider a minimal counterexample and assign every $d$-face, $d\ge 3$, $d-3$ units of charge, every bigon $-1$ unit of charge, every trigon $-2$ units of charge and every quadragon $-3$ units of charge.
-Note that the minimal counterexample can contain multigons of order at most four (see Lemma~\ref{lm-multigon}).
+We consider a minimal counterexample $G$ and assign every $d$-face, $d\ge 3$, $d-3$ units of charge, every bigon $-1$ unit of charge, every trigon $-2$ units of charge and every quadragon $-3$ units of charge.
 Vertices are assigned no charge.
+This charge is referred to as {\em initial} charge.

+Let us estimate the total amount of initial charge.
+Since the minimal counterexample is $6$-regular, Euler formula implies that $|F|=2m/3+2$ where $F$ is the set of faces of $G$ and $m$ is the number of its edges.
+If we view a multigon of order $k$ as $k$ faces of size two, then each $d$-face of $G$, $d\ge 2$, is assigned $d-3$ units of charge.
+It follows that the initial amount of charge is equal to

-Since the minimal counterexample is $6$-regular, the Euler formula implies that the total sum of charge assigned to faces is negative.
+where $|f|$ stands for the size of a face $f$.
+In particular, the amount of initial charge is negative.